BigelowLab/cuppa-code/README.md

 # cuppa-code
-Cafe-Code's listing of resource, tips and tricks in various languages.
+Cafe-Code's listing of resources, tips and tricks in various languages.